 Turns out the room is at the Crowne Plaza, exactly where we were planning on staying.
 But for 60% less.
 Man, I love the internets!
 And living in the future!

 * You may be wondering if a Disney employee can appear on Jeopardy!, since the show airs on ABC.
-Turns out, the show is produced by Sony/CBS, so it’s those employees who are ineligible.
+Turns out, the show is produced by Sony/CBS, so it’s those employees who are definitely ineligible.
+I’m not 100% sure about ABC, but we’ll find out.
 Sadly, Who Wants to Be a Millionaire? blocks out all Disney employees, so I won’t be able to be on that show.
 And merely mentioning it makes me miss the Millionaire attraction here at WDW.